 An annuity is a monthly retirement payment guaranteed to last as long as you live.
-The joint and survivor option -- or requirement in some cases -- expands that lifetime benefit to the retiree and a spouse.
+The joint and survivor option – or requirement in some cases – expands that lifetime benefit to continue paying out to your spouse after your death.
 The terms of a joint and survivor annuity depend on the source of the annuity and the terms you select before the annuity payments start.

 The monthly payment from a joint and survivor annuity will be smaller than a payment from a single life annuity purchased with the same lump sum amount.
 The amount of survivor benefit will be defined as a percentage of the initial annuity amount.
 With a 50 percent joint and survivor annuity, the payment will reduce by half when the first person dies.
 A 100 percent joint and survivor annuity pays the same monthly amount until the second person dies.
 The choices available for the joint and survivor option are set by the company providing the retirement annuity.

 Employer-sponsored qualified retirement plans are required under tax law to make the joint and survivor annuity the automatic annuity option for married employees when they retire.
 The joint and survivor coverage may also apply to the ex-spouse of a retiring employee.
 Taking a higher payout single life annuity can only be approved with written consent from the spouse or ex-spouse, waiving the annuity survivor coverage.
 The minimum acceptable survivor payment under a qualified retirement annuity plan is a 50 percent joint and survivor payment.

 If you have questions or concerns about joint and survivor annuities, consult a financial industry professional for advice.